-- 4.2.10 It can be seen from the total times in Table 4.2 that all modelled scenarios perform worse than the 2008 base year.
-The PM peak performs worse than the AM peak and so has been used in many of the conclusions drawn as the worst case. - 4.2.11 In the PM peak the delays for a future year of 2026 on the eight critical routes through and around the city are predicted to cause additional delay of about one hour for a do nothing scenario. - 4.2.12 The time taken to travel northbound and southbound through the city on the A49 reduces by approximately two minutes with the introduction of sustainable measures on their own.
-A further three minute reduction is achieved with a western relief road and four minutes with an eastern relief road. - 4.2.13 The time taken to travel eastbound and westbound through the City on the Whitecross Road, Bath Street and Eign Road reduces by approximately nine minutes with the introduction of sustainable measures on their own.
-A further two

-- minute reduction is achieved with a western relief road and five minutes with an eastern relief road. - 4.2.14 The eastern relief road for all sustainable options during the PM peak results in over half an hour less delay than the no relief road inclusive of sustainable options.
-The models also predict less delay for the west relief road as compared to the no relief road inclusive of sustainable options by between 12 and 24 minutes. - 4.2.15 On consideration of the results it is clear that sustainable options in isolation result in improved performance of the network.
+- 4.2.10 It can be seen from the total times in Table 4.1B that all modelled scenarios perform worse than the 2008 base year but the network is working much harder with almost a 30% increase in total trips.
+The PM peak performs worse than the AM peak and so has been used in many of the conclusions drawn as the worst case scenario. - 4.2.11 In the PM peak, the delays for a future year of 2026 on the eight critical routes through and around the City are predicted to cause additional delay of about one hour for a do nothing scenario. - 4.2.12 The time taken to travel northbound and southbound through the City on the A49 reduces by approximately two minutes with the introduction of sustainable measures on their own.
+A further three minute reduction is achieved with a western Relief Road and four minutes with an eastern Relief Road. - 4.2.13 The time taken to travel eastbound and westbound through the City on the Whitecross Road, Bath Street and Eign Road reduces by approximately nine minutes with the introduction of sustainable measures on their own.
+A further two minute reduction is achieved with a western Relief Road and five minutes with an eastern Relief Road. - 4.2.14 The modal shift resulting from the sustainable measures therefore provides significant improvement to the network performance although, without a Relief Road, is still to a level worse that the 2008 base.
+This is due to the sustainable measures requiring a level of physical network restriction. - 4.2.15 The eastern Relief Road for all sustainable options during the PM peak results in over half an hour less delay than the no relief road inclusive of sustainable options.
+The models also predict up to 24 minutes less delay for the west Relief Road when compared to the no Relief Road inclusive of sustainable options. - 4.2.16 On consideration of the results it is clear that sustainable options in isolation result in an improved performance of the network but still worse than the 2008 base.
 This is not surprising due to the imposed modal shift.
-Of the sustainable options Option 1 performs best in terms of delay as the greater sustainable investment includes an overall reduction in network capacity to support the measures. - 4.2.16 Of the relief road options, the eastern routes perform best in terms of reducing delay within the city.
-Many of the overcapacity junctions are on the east side of the City and as such the eastern relief road has the greatest improvement in these areas, resulting in the overall best results.
+Of the sustainable options, Option 1 performs best in terms of delay as the greater sustainable investment includes an overall reduction in network capacity to support the measures. - 4.2.17 Of the Relief Road options, the eastern routes perform best in terms of reducing delay within the City.
+Many of the overcapacity junctions are on the east side of the City and as such the eastern Relief Road has the greatest improvement in these areas, resulting in the overall best results. - 4.2.18 Both Relief Road options perform well with the sustainable packages, taking the performance of the network to close to the 2008 performance despite the 30% increase in overall trips.
+The network is therefore much more efficient.